 The present case does not involve an erroneous last-minute instruction like the one in Bollenbach.
 Here, the circuit court responded to the jury question with an accurate statement of law.
 While the erroneous "presumption" instruction in Bollenbach bears some similarity to the erroneous presumption argument pursued by the State in this case, here the circuit court provided the proper legal standard in its response to the jury.
 Moreover, the circuit court's response clearly indicated that the inference of knowledge was not mandatory and must be supported by other evidence (i.e., not a presumption).
+The court did not want to potentially prejudice the jury or effect the credibility of counsel after they provided an erroneous statement of law to the jury.

 The circuit court was not required, as Appellant argues, to respond by expressly stating "there is no presumption," so long as its response clearly explained how the jurors were to apply the proper standard.
 Here, the circuit court's response was an appropriate means of conveying the proper "inference standard" to jurors.
 The fact that the jury may not have known the legal difference between a presumption and an inference is of little consequence because the jury was provided with an appropriate explanation of the applicable standard governing the case.
 Thus, the jury knew that they were permitted, but not required, to infer Appellant's knowledge of the handgun based on the evidence of the case.
-We hold that the circuit court did not err in its response to the jury note.
+We hold that the circuit court did not err or abuse its discretion in its response to the jury note.